Stock and Consumption of Fixed Non-residential Capital (SCFNRC)

 Data are collected from other Statistics Canada surveys and/or other sources.

 The value of capital stock is estimated using the perpetual inventory method (PIM) whereby investment flows are accumulated and depreciated over time, giving rise to a stock of assets.
-In particular, the PIM uses a time series of investment flows, asset lives and prices, and assumptions regarding methods of depreciation and discard patterns when developing estimates of the capital stock.
-The essence of the perpetual inventory method is to add investment estimates to the capital stock each year and to subtract depreciation.
+In particular, PIM uses a time series of investment flows, asset lives and prices, and assumptions regarding methods of depreciation and discard patterns when developing estimates of the non-residential capital stock.
+The essence of PIM is to add investment estimates to the capital stock each year and to subtract depreciation.

 Data are analyzed for time series consistency, links to current economic events, issues arising from the source data, and respect to coherence.
 Any irregularities identified are carefully analyzed and any corrections are made before the official release.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Estimates are released, annually, in the fall after the release of the Provincial and Territorial Gross Domestic Product by Income and by Expenditure Accounts.
 The release comprises revisions to the two previous years.
 Statistical revisions are carried out in order to incorporate the most recent information from surveys, taxation statistics, public accounts, etc., as well as from the annual benchmarking process of the Input-Output Accounts and the Provincial and Territorial Gross Domestic Product by Income and by Expenditure Accounts.